jmanthony3/Archimedes/docs/lectures/morganPhysics2021.md

 |:--:|
 | bar \\(\tag{fig:morgan2021_f_equals_m_a} \label{fig:morgan2021_f_equals_m_a}\\) |

-[[Gaussian-Quadrature]] sometimes solves single points in the center of a face: surface.
+#Gaussian-Quadrature sometimes solves single points in the center of a face: surface.
 However, performing this over a volume, which becomes the quadrature weight.
-This also has [[mass-conversation]] qualities.
+This also has #Conservation-of-Mass qualities.

 Solving momentum equations generates global, sparse matrices by using integration by parts that sum to zero, which cancels out the surface.
 This is all an explicit, transient process, which can be accomplished with the lumped mass approaches.
 This always conserve the total energy of the system, whether dumped into other "energy reservoirs."